Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.9.0 =
+* Simply Connect is loaded directly on the Checkout page, under Nuvei option.
+There is no more "second page".
+* The Description of the plugin was removed.

 = 3.8.1 =
 * Fix for the missing error message on the "Thank you" page, when there is error.